John Derringer: Controversy

 In 2003, Justice Richard Schneider of the Ontario Court of Justice filed a lawsuit against Derringer seeking $3 million in damages for libel.

 On the May 29, 2003 episode of Tool of the Day, Derringer criticized the judge's ruling in a child pornography case involving a 20-year-old man.
 Justice Schneider sentenced the man to 9 months' house arrest, with no jail time, a sentence Derringer declared too lenient.
 Derringer called Justice Schneider a "supposed Judge", and a "disgrace to our justice system."

 He went on to say sterner penalties for child pornography would not come about until "a Justice like [Judge Schneider] is gonna have evidence brought into court in a case like that of Yong Jun Kim, and it's gonna be his kid being forced to perform fellatio on a man and sent around the world on the Internet".
 The Canadian Broadcast Standards Council (CBSC) ruled that Derringer "made improper personal attacks on the judge", and that "[the] Derringer commentary also sanctioned or promoted possible personal attacks on the children of the judge".

 In response to the lawsuit and a complaint lodged with the CBSC by Justice Schneider's ex-wife, the radio station acknowledged Schneider's concerns while defending Derringer's actions as "without actual malice".
 In a letter to Schneider, CILQ-FM stated that "the Program, like many radio shows, can sometimes be controversial in nature and not for everyone's taste.
 However, many of Q107's core audience, which is mainly adults in the 25- to 54-year-old age group, in particular, men, find the program humorous."
 Derringer issued an on-air apology and, following the CBSC's ruling, the station was required to broadcast a series of announcements regarding the contentious statements.

 Derringer was criticised for supporting the Ontario chapters of the Hells Angels in an August 31, 2005 column for the Toronto Sun.
 In it, he dismissed recent media reports about the Hell's Angels as "filled with innuendo, lies, half-truths and complete fabrications."

 On May 22, 2022, former Q107 radio host Jennifer Valentyne posted a video on Instagram describing years of verbal abuse and gender discrimination by an unnamed co-worker.
 While she did not name names in the video, Valentyne separately confirmed that she had filed a Canadian Human Rights complaint against Corus Entertainment Inc., Q107's parent company, and that John Derringer is named in the complaint.
 Shortly after the video was posted, several former Corus employees made similar allegations against John Derringer and Corus itself, which they say turned a blind eye.
-Shortly after the accusations were reported, Corus placed the station's “Derringer in the Morning” show on hiatus as it undergoes an formal ethics investigation conducted by Rachel Turnpenney from Turnpenney Milne LLP.
+Shortly after the accusations were reported, Corus placed the station's “Derringer in the Morning” show on hiatus as it undergoes a formal ethics investigation conducted by Rachel Turnpenney from Turnpenney Milne LLP.

 On August 9, 2022, Corus Entertainment released a statement confirming Q107 Toronto and Derringer had parted ways, effective immediately.